 Yes, Trócaire greatly appreciates the commitment of our volunteers and welcomes new ones.
 Right now, volunteers are needed to help with community fundraising, campaigning and outreach.
 To find out more visit our volunteer page or contact our Volunteer Coordinator on 01 6293333.

-7% of your donation is used to raise funds to carry out this work and the remaining 93% of our income goes to our charitable expenditure.
+6% of your donation is used to raise funds to carry out this work and the remaining 94% of our income goes to our charitable activities.

 Trócaire is dedicated to ensuring that every donation we get is put to its best use to tackle global poverty on behalf of our supporters.
 Donations are managed with the highest level of professionalism and accountability.
 The organisation prepares its financial statements according to the Statement of Recommended Practice for Charities (SORP).
 We also get the maximum benefit out of each donation through matched funding.
 For every euro given by an individual supporter to Trócaire, we can spend €2.63 on our work because we match our public income with funding from the Irish government, European Union, UK government and other official donors.